Optimal RIS Placement in Multi-User MISO Systems with User Randomness: Proposed Solution

 \subsection{The Outer Optimization Problem}

-Since closed-form solutions for $\mathbf{w}$ and $\varphi$ as functions of the channel, valid for all possible instantiations of the user distribution is clearly intractable, we approximate the expectation in $\mathbf{P1.1}$ over multiple realizations of the user distribution.
+Since closed-form solutions for $\mathbf{w}$ and $\varphi$ as functions of the channel in $\mathbf{P1.2}$ is clearly intractable, while solving $\mathbf{P1.1}$, we are instead required to approximate the expectation of SINR over multiple realizations of the user distribution.

-For each instantiation of a set of users, a discrete set of candidate locations for RIS (of cardinality $T$) is formed using Algorithm \ref{algo:candidateset} assuming that Circle $C$ is the entire cell.
-The main idea behind the algorithm stems from the necessity for the RIS to have a clear Line of Sight from the BS to be able to forward the message to the user.
-In addition, the RIS is placed at least $d_{FF} = \frac{2D^2}{\lambda_c}$ far from the BS (Fraunhofer distance of the BS), so that the RIS does not interfere in the near field of the BS \cite{farfield}.
+A discrete set of candidate locations for RIS (of cardinality $T$) can be formed using Algorithm~\ref{algo:candidateset} assuming that Circle $C$ to be the entire cell.
+The main idea behind the algorithm stems from the necessity for the RIS to have a clear Line of Sight (LoS) from the BS to be able to forward the message to all users.
+In addition, the RIS is placed at least $d_{FF} = \frac{2D^2}{\lambda_c}$ far from the BS (Fraunhofer distance of the BS) \cite{farfield}, so that the RIS does not interfere in the near field of the BS.
 Here, $\lambda_c$ denotes the wavelength corresponding to the frequency of operation and $D$ denotes the overall aperture size of the BS.

-A method to construct a set of feasible `min-max' solutions $\mathcal{S}$ is proposed in Algorithm \ref{algo:solset} based on Algorithm \ref{algo:candidateset}.